govau/design-system-site/content/components/card/card-list.md

 ---
 ## Card lists

-For cards with a single call to action, the hit area can be made to wrap the entire card.
-This pattern may be used for a list of news items on a landing page, for example.
-Avoid wrapping an entire card in an anchor tag.
+Multiple cards can be used in a list to display a collection of results or articles for example.